 The other shrugged his shoulders lightly.
 “I appraise art.”

-“Interesting.” Åke said, not quite intrigued.
+“Interesting,” Åke said, not quite interested.
 In this city, art appraisers were literally a dime in a dozen.
 Not that they were all legit.
 And so he prompted the most logical next question: “What type of art do you specialise in?”
 Perhaps this guy could be of use to him in the future.

 Åke didn't really know what to say.
-Unwillingly, he side-eyed the Japanese bike.
+Unwillingly, he side-eyed the bicycle.

 Ekster let out a genuine, unfeigned, laugh.
 “Want my card?” he said after readjusting his glasses.